my-dimons/Dimo/README.md

 <img width="242" height="249.5" alt="image" src="https://github.com/user-attachments/assets/b66f7713-90cd-4a86-a3fe-c03087f5032c" />

 ## If Rainbow Braces colors didn't import properly
-**NOTE:** It may say that Rainbow Braces settings had an error while importing, even if it imported properly.
+**NOTE:** It may say that the Rainbow Braces settings had an error while importing, even if it imported properly.
 Make sure to test if the braces colors in the theme preview are the same as your braces colors (Like {} and ()), if they _are not_ THEN do these steps
 - Navigate to Tools -> Options

 <img width="632.75" height="359.25" alt="Screenshot 2025-11-01 201641" src="https://github.com/user-attachments/assets/d8976fe9-f042-4fa6-aecb-5c754653d74f" />